-We will want to know about all of the medications you are currently taking, including vitamins and minerals, herbal or natural substances, and other over-the-counter medications, such as pain relievers or allergy pills.
+We will want to know all medications you are taking, including vitamins, minerals, herbal or natural substances and over-the-counter medications, such as pain relievers and allergy pills.

 List of Allergies

-It is important for us to know if you have any allergies.
-These can include an allergy to latex, iodine or seafood.
+Please tell us if you have any allergies, including allergies to latex, iodine or seafood.

 List of Physicians